saltstack/salt/doc/ref/configuration/master.rst

 Default: ``md5``

-The hash_type is the hash to use when discovering the hash of a file on the master server, the default is md5, but sha1, sha224, sha256, sha384 and sha512 are also supported.
+The hash_type is the hash to use when discovering the hash of a file on the master server.
+The default is md5, but sha1, sha224, sha256, sha384 and sha512 are also supported.

 .. code-block:: yaml